It’s uncomfortable, but necessary.

 And the fact that ICE told the children a shower lie…well…let’s not go there…

 In other words, just a regular guy who probably went on to lead a life of achievement and purpose.
-He had all the prerequisites that were a predictor of success.
+He had all the prerequisites that would predict success.

-But what is it about white guys and their insistence on this concept of white purity, their fragile psyche that shatters upon seeing an interracial couple?
+But what is it about white guys and their insistence on this concept of white purity, their fragile psyches, their fragile character that shatters upon seeing an interracial couple?

 Where does this fear come from?
 And why?